We’re delighted to share details of an incredible programme celebrating the UK and Russia’s rich musical cultures.

 The UK-Russia Year of Music builds on the successes of the UK-Russia Year of Culture in 2014, the UK-Russia Year of Language and Literature in 2016 and the UK-Russia Year of Science and Education in 2017.

-UK-Russia Year of Music – Upcoming Highlights
+UK-Russia Year of Music – Selected Highlights

 Arzamas – the Russian online cultural platform for lectures, podcasts, articles and videos – is host through the year to essays and podcasts looking at the history of British music from the Elizabethan era to acid house, Purcell to Britten, folk music to the avant-garde.
-These pieces will give a perspective on the full range and diversity of British music, what makes it unique and what it has contributed to the rest of the world.
+These pieces give a perspective on the full range and diversity of British music, what makes it unique and what it has contributed to the rest of the world.

 14 – 15 June, Moscow